 Concepts and definitions

 |A trade union is defined as an organisation consisting predominantly of employees, the principal activities of which include the negotiation of rates of pay and conditions of employment for its members.|

 There are no international recommendations or guidelines relating to statistics on trade union membership.
 Since August 2014, numbers of employees who are members of a trade union are collected on a two-yearly rotating basis from the Characteristics of Employment Survey (COE), a supplementary survey to the Labour Force Survey (LFS).
 Prior to August 2014, trade union membership was collected from the Employee Earnings, Benefits and Trade Union Membership (EEBTUM) Survey.

-Estimates of the number and proportion of employees who are trade union members, and the duration of and time since an employee was previously a trade union member, are produced annually from COE.
-Readers should refer to Chapter 21.1 for more detail on the content and methodology of this survey.
+Estimates of the number and proportion of employees who are trade union members, and the duration of and time since an employee was previously a trade union member, are produced annually from the Characteristics of Employment Survey.
+Please see the relevant section under Labour Force and Supplementary Surveys for more detail on the content and methodology of this survey.